danielbsimpson/anomaly_detection/README.md

 ![](Images/SVM_cc.JPG)

 ## Supervised models on the labeled credit card data
-In the final part of this project the following models were used for training/testing:
+In the final part of this project the following models were used on the credit card data set:
 * Logistic Regression
 * K-nearest neighbor
 * Supprt Vector Machine